-100 - Level Course A basic or introductory course that provides a foundation for more advanced studie ordinarily taken in the freshman year 200 - Level Course A survey or overview of a subject area, ordinarily taken in the sophomore year.
-300 - Level Course A more in-depth or advanced inquiry into a subject area, ordinarily taken in the junior year.
-400 - Level Course A terminal study with a specific focus, ordinarily taken in the senior year.
+100 - Level Course A basic or introductory course that provides a foundation for more advanced studies, ordinarily taken in the freshman years.
+200 - Level Course A survey or overview of a subject area, ordinarily taken in the sophomore year.
+300 - Level Course A more in-depth or advanced inquiry into a sub- 400 - Level Course A terminal study with a specific focus, ordinarily taken in the senior year.